Vec-io/RAGs.FYI/docs/contributing/contributing.md

 # Contributing Guidelines

-VectorHub is a learning hub that lives on its contributors.
+RAGs.fyi is a learning hub that lives on its contributors.
 We are always looking for people to help others, especially as we grow.
 You can contribute in many ways, either by creating new content or by letting us know if content needs updating.

-VectorHub (VH)'s value is in its positioning as a neutral platform for high-quality educational content.
-Because of this, we do not actively discuss or promote Superlinked on VH.
+RAGs.fyi (VH)'s value is in its positioning as a neutral platform for high-quality educational content.
+Because of this, we do not actively discuss or promote AI-Northstar-Tech on VH.

 We have seen significant growth since the launch in late November 2023, now hitting over 30k views (Mar ‘24) monthly across VH assets.
 The audience is technical, >50% ML Engineer/Data Scientist, 7% CTO level, from startups to major infrastructure / ML platform executives.

-## How is VectorHub organised
+## How is RAGs.fyi organised

-VectorHub's content is organized into three major areas:
+RAGs.fyi's content is organized into three major areas:

 1. Building Blocks: These cover the broad field of vector creation and retrieval.
 We take a step by step approach to creating a vector stack: Data Sources -> Vector Compute -> Vector Search & Management.